whatfield-ii/WikipediaSpecialExportXMLParser/README.md

 * 28 March: Have a result set and begin tuning the machine learning

+* 31 March: Generate a cummulative report that says the frequency of each POS in a single text file for each.

 * 04 April: Begin different metrics (nouns, verbs, pronouns, etc)